dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 });
 ```

-You can also group multiple tests under one `describe`, so you can run different describes, or for convenient reporting:
+You can also group multiple tests under one `describe`, so you can run different describes, or use it for convenient reporting:

 ```js
 function divide(a, b) {